The Best Anti-Inflammatory Foods to Eat While Enjoying the Holiday Season

 Garlic and Leafy Greens

-It's not just the omega-3-rich almonds in the broccoli rabe side dish that help reduce inflammation—the garlic and leafy greens are two other ingredients that will keep you feeling great throughout the holiday season.
-Planning on serving pork tenderloin this holiday?
+It's not just the almonds in the broccoli rabe side dish that help reduce inflammation—the garlic and leafy greens are two other ingredients that will keep you feeling great throughout the holiday season.
+Planning on serving pork tenderloin during the holidays?
 Try this recipe that includes a delicious kale salad alongside it.
 Leafy greens are packed full of phytonutrients and antioxidants that help protect our bodies against cellular damage.
 This nutrient-dense, detoxifying side salad is a great source of vitamins A, C, and K.

 More Fish and Less Red Meat

 As too much red meat can lead to inflammation, we suggest you opt for your favorite fatty fish one or two nights a week during the holidays (and all year round!).
 Fish such as mackerel, salmon, tuna, and even sardines are rich in omega-3 fatty acids.
 Our Broiled Salmon with Asparagus and Shiitake Mushrooms is a triple threat—mushrooms, asparagus, and salmon all having anti-inflammatory properties.
 The phenolic compounds found in mushrooms have proven to reduce inflammation and regulate your digestive system.
 Seasonal favorite Roast Turkey With Sage and Mushroom Stuffing is a great way to sneak the umami-rich mushrooms on to your holiday dinner table.

 This year, fill your holiday table with whole foods.
 Lots of fresh berries, leafy greens, nuts, fish, and olive oil will leave you ready to celebrate free of brain fog and achy joints.
 Feeling great this holiday season is just a few recipes away.